-You’ve shopped your favorite queer-owned fashion brands, donated to Black trans nonprofits (we love For the Gworls, The Okra Project and the Black Trans Advocacy Coalition) and shipped your best friend Magnolia Bakery’s Pride banana pudding to benefit the National Black Justice Coalition.
+You’ve shopped your favorite queer-owned fashion brands, donated to Black trans nonprofits (we love For the Gworls, The Okra Project and the Black Trans Advocacy Coalition) and shipped your best friend Magnolia Bakery’s Pride banana pudding to benefit StartOut, a nonprofit dedicated to helping LGBTQ+ founders launch and grow businesses.
 Keep the celebration of Pride going all month long (and well beyond) with these rainbow-inspired recipes.
 Each one features an ingredient you can buy from a queer-owned business, furthering your support.

 1. Rainbow Waffle Cake

 Cake batter waffles meet the simplest vanilla icing.
 Make it à la mode to take things to the next level.